Squarerootofpi/lessons/seminary_bom_2024/summer 2024 BoM doctrinal mastery review.plan.md

 Lesson: Doctrinal Mastery Understand
 ---
-Each scripture:
-- Understand the doctrine
-   - Write the reference
-   - Write questions
-   - Write your own understanding of the doctrine
-   - Write how I would care if...
-      - It is **not!** true
-      - It is true

    - Write how it would effect your daily choices:
 - Explain the doctrine clearly using the scriptures
 - Remember and locate them